Accessible Poster Presentations

 It is APHA's desire to make all meetings accessbile to the widest range of people possible.
 Please pay special attention to members with disabilities.
 For inofmration about accessibility services visit the Access Page.
 If you are a presenter requiring specific accommodations, please contact APHA Staff (202-777-2478).

 While at your poster sessions be sure to keep push pins off the floor as they can puncture wheelchair and scooter tires.

 Offer to describe your poster or bring a CD of your work for attendees with low vision.

-Below are guidelines for presenting a poster to attendees with low vision on the following topics:
+Below are guidelines for presenting a poster to attendees with low vision:

 Images and Graphics

 Sizes may vary depending on the viewing distance and amount of text to be included.